sybila/biodivine-sketchbook/README.md

 [//]: <> (sudo apt update)
 [//]: <> (sudo apt upgrade)
 [//]: <> (sudo apt install libwebkit2gtk-4.0-dev)

-The latest version of Sketchbook is developed and tested using the following versions:
-- npm 11.3.0
-- node 22.11.0
-- rust 1.86.0

 Then, after cloning the repository, run `npm install` to download all JS/TS dependencies.
 Rust dependencies are downloaded automatically during the build (next step).